sohail77/Restaurant-Referral/README.md

 ```

-**Problem 2: While loading this by using the below code, we were getting a memoryOutOfBound Exception as the size of the image was too large.** [2]
+**Problem 2: While loading an image by using the below code, we were getting a memoryOutOfBound Exception as the size of the image was too large.** [2]
 ```java
 image.setDrawable(R.drawable.cover_img);
 ```